gbwey/predicate-typed/README.md

 * **_a_** is the input type
 * **_p_** predicate on **_a_**

+**_If you want to see an evaluation tree with colors for any of the examples, just replace 'ol' with 'o2' or if on unix use 'ou' (unicode)_**

 ### Examples of Refined (for more information see [doctests](src/Refined.hs))

 1. reads in a number and checks to see that it is greater than 99
 ```haskell
 >prtRefinedIO @(ReadP Int >> Id > 99) ol "123"
 Right (Refined {unRefined = "123"})
 ```

-2. reads in a number but fails at compile-time
+2. tries to read in a number but fails
 ```haskell
 >prtRefinedIO @(ReadP Int >> Id > 99) ol "1x2y3"
 Left (FailP "ReadP Int (1x2y3) failed")